SReddy-96/TOP-memory-card/README.md

-state to keep track of the high score this can be update if the current score is greater than the high score. using `useEffect` to fetch from the API the score will change so may need to be a dependency
+state to keep track of the high score this can be update if the current score is greater than the high score. using `useEffect` to fetch from the API the score will change so may need to be a dependency The State keeping track of the images that have been clicked but needs to be cleared when the user fails I need a `handleclick` function that will be attached to the image that will first check whether the dataset or id is the same as one in state so will have to map through the state and if the if is there, it need to set the state of the clicked to an empty array, and reset the current score.
+Also, need to keep track of the high score when the image is click, so another if statement to see if the current score is greater than the high score.
+Should have a little instructional pop up
+Can also do mobile version as 2x2 grid